ryanries/GameB/README.md

 as the Visual Studio solution.
 But if you run the game normally, outside of the debugger, the working directory will be the same directory as the game's executable.

+There is also an environment variable you should create.
+The environment variable is called GAMEBDIR and it should point to the fully-qualified path to the project on your machine.
+You can use the setx utility to create this environment variable.
+For example:

+`C:\>setx GAMEBDIR C:\Users\ryanr\source\repos\GameB`
+` `
+`SUCCESS: Specified value was saved.`

+`GAMEBDIR=C:\Users\ryanr\source\repos\GameB`

 # License
 ----------